Task 6: Performance

 The choreographed dance sequences can be performed to peers in the school, for example as part of an assembly, wider dance event or in any audience situation.
 Parents and community could be invited.

-You may wish to record the performances for your own assessment or ask the groups to review them.
+You may wish to record the performances for your own assessment or ask the groups to review them in a subsequent session.

-- Compare the Dance module with a culture which is familiar and note similarities and differences.
+- Compare the Dance with any familiar culture and note similarities and differences.

 - The reason for presenting this module is to show that differences in culture and tradition are a natural development of regional historical, economic, environmental circumstances.

-If your school is holding the Miriam’s Vision Business and Enterprise Fair, consider including a performance of Odissi and the incorporation of Odissi and dance of another culture.
-If not, perform elsewhere, explaining the context and connect to Miriam’s Vision project.
-This initiative could be taken by yourself together with the students.
+If your school is holding the Miriam’s Vision Fundraising event, consider including a dance performance of the students' sequences.
+If not, consider performing elsewhere, explaining the context of the Miriam’s Vision project.